XTRAN Example — Cross Link & Index HTML Documents

 and end tag as an HTML "statement", and represents each attribute of

 a tag as a "statement attribute", possibly with a value

-XTRAN's Internal Representation (XIR) of HTML is essentially the same as for all other computer languages XTRAN manipulates, including assemblers, 3GLs such as COBOL and C++, 4GLs such as RPG and Natural, meta-data languages such as XML, scripting languages, Web languages, data base languages, and Domain Specific Languages.
+XTRAN's Internal Representation (XIR) of HTML is essentially the same as for all other computer languages XTRAN manipulates, including assemblers, 3GLs such as COBOL and C++, 4GLs such as RPG and Natural, meta-data languages such as XML, scripting languages, Web languages, data base languages such as SQL, and Domain Specific Languages.
 This means that the full power of XTRAN's rules language is available to manipulate HTML.

-This example shows how we can use several versions of XTRAN to automatically cross link and index all occurrences of specified text items.
+This example employs 1,068 code lines of XTRAN's rules language (which we also call "meta-code").
+It shows how we can use several versions of XTRAN to automatically cross link and index all occurrences of specified text items.
 The example assumes that the target to which each item is to be cross linked and indexed is marked with a bookmark that has an appropriate name.
 Such a bookmark may or may not enclose related text.

 We use two (illegal) HTML

 <A> attributes in the